 Reach out to support groups and individuals suffering from or who have gone through the same situation.
 These people can help you prepare for this life-changing event and provide you with valuable tips on coping.

-In cases where a senior’s health deteriorates and no one in the family is medically qualified to provide the best care, discuss with your parent whether home care services or senior assisted living might be a better option.
+In cases where a senior’s health deteriorates and no one in the family is medically qualified to provide the best care, discuss with your parent whether home health care services or senior assisted living might be a better option.
+There are lots of assisted living facility like Orchard Park at Victory Lakes assisted living that can offer the best service for your parents, check it out for more details.
+Visit Townehall Place for additional assisted living guidance and options.